homelabos/homelabos/docs_software/grafana.md

 If you attempt to run it on arm and encounter issues, [please see issue 478](https://gitlab.com/NickBusey/HomelabOS/-/issues/478)

-You can use it to visualize the Weather data imported by [influxdb_darksky](software/influxdb_darksky), power, activity, and other data from [Home Assistant](software/homeassistant), and general server information via Telegraf.
+You can use it to visualize the data from [Home Assistant](software/homeassistant), and general server information via Telegraf.

 Grafana comes configured with a Dashboard and Datasource connected for you out of the box.
 This default